ga-wdi-lessons/react_todo_walkthrough/readme.md

 ## Backtrack - How did we pass state from child to parent?

-Remember that in the submit event of the form, we added a function:
+Remember that in the submit event of the form, we used a function `this.props.createTodo()`:

 In `src/components/CreateTodoForm`: